kai-subramanian/kai-subramanian/README.md

 # ⚡Internship

 ***March 2021 to June 2021*** <br> Worked with Velammal College of Engineering and Technology to build a Hospital Information System for Velammal Hospital, Madurai.
-Responsible for collecting requirements, architecting the data flow,  crafting the database schema, coding the necessary frontend and backend modules for the Nursing module.
-Handled the additional responsibility of integrating the modules of of other team members(Operation Theatre, Laboratory, Outpatient and Cathlab) under a unified homepage. <br><b>Tech stack utilised - <br>HTML, CSS for frontend<br>PHP and Apache server for backend<br>MySQL for database</b>
+Responsible for collecting requirements and coding the necessary frontend and backend modules for the Nursing module.
+Handled the additional responsibility of integrating the modules of of other team members(Operation Theatre, Laboratory, Outpatient and Cathlab) under a unified homepage. <br><b>Tech stack utilised - <br>HTML, CSS for frontend<br>Form validation using JS<br>PHP and Apache server for backend<br>MySQL for database</b>

 # ⚡Side Projects